The posterior probability of a null hypothesis given a statistically significant result: Case 3: Investigating the posterior probability of the null hypothesis being true when power is high

-Next, we reduce Type I error to 0.01.
-Figure \ref{fig:postProb}d shows that when power is high and Type I error is set at 0.01, we get a big shift in posterior probability of the null being true: the range is 5-25\%.
+Next, we reduce type-I error rate to 0.01.
+Figure \ref{fig:postProb}d shows that when power is high and type-I error rate is set at 0.01, we get a big shift in posterior probability of the null being true: the range is 5-25\%.